Cecil Kelley criticality accident: Context of the accident

 Cecil Kelley was a 38-year-old chemical operator with 11 years of experience; he had spent more than half of this time at LANL, where one of his duties was to operate a large, 1 m^{3} capacity, stainless-steel mixing tank.
 The tank contained residual plutonium-239 (^{239}Pu) from other experiments and applications, along with various organic solvents and acids in aqueous solution for the purpose of recovery and reuse.
 In pure form and under normal temperature and pressure, plutonium is a solid, silvery metal.
 It tarnishes quickly when exposed to air and readily dissolves in concentrated hydrochloric, hydroiodic, perchloric, and other acids.
-On the day of the accident, the mixing tank was supposed to contain a "lean" concentration of dissolved plutonium (≤0.1 g of plutonium per liter of solution) in a bath of highly corrosive nitric acid and a caustic, stabilized, aqueous, organic emulsion.
-The concentration of plutonium in the mixing tank was nearly 200 times higher than Kelley anticipated, however, as a result of at least two improper transfers of plutonium waste to the tank from undetermined sources.
+On the day of the accident, the mixing tank was supposed to contain a "lean" concentration of dissolved plutonium (≤0.1g of plutonium per liter of solution) in a bath of highly corrosive nitric acid and a caustic, stabilized, aqueous, organic emulsion; however, the concentration of plutonium in the mixing tank was in fact nearly 200times higher than Kelley anticipated, as a result of at least two improper transfers of plutonium waste to the tank from undetermined sources.
 Also, the plutonium was distributed unevenly, with the upper layer of solution containing especially high concentrations, amounting to a total of >3 kg of plutonium, dangerously close to criticality.
 When Kelley switched on the mixer, a vortex began to form.
 The denser aqueous layer within the tank was forced outward and upward forming a "bowl", and the less dense, plutonium-rich layer was drawn toward the vessel's center.